farhadvaseghi/Audio-Classification/README.md

 After downloading the dataset create a directory in the root directory with the name data and then put the files into that directory.

 ## Usage
-Check the file AudioClassification.ipynb and go step by step to understand the whole process coprehensively.
+Check the file AudioClassification.ipynb and go step by step to understand the whole process comprehensively.